EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 2. Estimate taken from IBM z16(TM) multi frame 24-port Ethernet Switch Product Carbon Footprint
 3. [Tannu and Nair, 2023](https://arxiv.org/abs/2207.10793)

-Note that there is a large amount of uncertainty for Scope 3 emissions due to lack of high quality embodied emissions data.
+Note that there is a large amount of uncertainty for scope 3 emissions due to lack of high quality embodied emissions data.
 The number used for the compute node emissions is at the high end of estimated values for a CPU-only compute node and the actual value could be as much as 15% lower at around 900 kgCO<sub>2</sub>e/node.
 If the lower value is used, it reduces the overall estimated embodied emissions but does not significantly